canonical/operator/README.md

 configuration, optimisation, networking, service mesh, observability, and other day-2 operations specific to the application.

-The Operator Framework is part of the Charm SDK (the other part being Charmcraft).
+The ops library is part of the Charm SDK (the other part being Charmcraft).
 Full developer documentation for the Charm SDK is available at https://juju.is/docs/sdk.

 To learn more about Juju, visit https://juju.is/docs/olm.